t5ipllc/reddit-account-generator/README.md

 # reddit-account-generator

-A simple python script can be used to create reddit accounts.
+A simple python script which can be used to create reddit accounts.

 ## Usuage
 ```